 - Sustainable processes are used for reduction in our natural resource depletion.

 - Allows food companies to explore financial models that support more sustainable farming practices, valuing organic, biodiverse methods.
-The use of scenario analysis software can help with planning out these financial models.

 - Companies give back to the communities that serve them.

 - Our government officials can use sustainability assessments to decide which actions they should or should not take to make society more sustainable.

 - Businesses that are exemplifying sustainable methods create change in our policies and environmental standards.

 - Rebuilds the culture behind business to one of unity supporting families, the community, and the planet.

 - Vote with your dollar.
 Every dollar you spend, supports the business model of the business you are purchasing from.
 Look at the business models of the companies you support so you can make an educated decision in supporting the right businesses.

 - Visit: http://www.theconsciousbuyer.com to support companies working to protect our precious planet.

 - Do your research.
 There are many platforms such as B-Corp, Green America, Non-GMO, Cruelty-Free, Fair-Trade, Fair Wage, that companies are joining in support of sustainable business practices.